 Will carryover funds be spent first?

-If you offer an FSA with WEX, your participants' funds that carried over from the previous plan year will be spent first before your current plan year's funds are spent.
+If your FSA is with WEX, your participants’ funds that were carried over from the previous plan year will be spent first before your current plan year’s funds are spent.

 Perks for your participants